 This aggregate metric data summarizes calls to specific methods in your application: how many times each one was called and various response time statistics (average, minimum, maximum, and standard deviation).
 In New Relic, you will see the class and method names along with their aggregate numbers.

 These are snapshots of a single transaction.
-At your option, New Relic also collects the query statements called within the transaction.
+As an option, the agent can also collect the query statements called within the transaction.
 The default collection uses obfuscation to hide any strings or numbers from the query.

 For transactions slower than a threshold you set, New Relic also collects data from SQL